-Within the U.S., an estimated $700 billion is spent annually on the injuries, deaths, and property damage caused from consumer product incidents.
-Virtually all products are subject to products liability law, not just items on the store shelves — products subject to the law run the spectrum from food, drugs, appliances, automobiles, medical devices, medical implants, blood, tobacco, gases, real estate, writings, maps, and even commercial jets.
+Within the U.S., an average of $700 billion is spent annually on the injuries, deaths, and property damage because of consumer product incidents.
+Virtually all products are subject to product liability insurance and product liability law, not just items on the store shelves — products subject to the law run the spectrum from food, drugs, appliances, automobiles, medical devices, medical implants, blood, tobacco, gases, real estate, writings, maps, and even commercial jets.

-Since 1996, the Law Offices of Marc J. Shuman & Associates has been helping Product Liability Accident victims all injured victims and their families navigate the complex legal process.
-Shuman Legal has over 77 combined years of experience advocating for over 10,000 injury victims and their families.
-We advocate on your behalf, so you can focus on the task of recovery.
+Since 1996, the Law Offices of Shuman Legal have been helping Product Liability Accident victims, all injured victims, and their families, navigate the complex legal process.
+Shuman Legal has over 77 combined years of experience advocating for over 20,000 injury victims and their families.
+We advocate on your behalf so that you can focus on the task of recovery.
 Call 800.722.9744 today to receive a FREE consultation from an experienced defective product attorney at the Law Offices of Shuman Legal.